Thursday, November 29, 2007

 Today offered another live demonstration from Chets Creek to our County's professional development sight, the Schultz Center.
 The live demonstration came from Maria Mallon's Kindergarten classroom.
 What was different this time around is that teaching Literacy 101 at the Schultz Center were Chets Creek Kindergarten teachers Meredy Mackiewicz and Haley Alvarado.
 Literacy 101 is a yearlong course that meets every other week for K-1 teachers in the county who are new to the county or who are new to the Readers' and Writers' Workshop.

-On this blog, we last peeked into Maria's Skills Block on 10/11/07 (Working on the Work WOW!).
-This time around she included some of the same activities such as her Good Morning song, a song with the children's names, and the class promise, but today, activites around initial consonant letters and sounds have changed to letter combinations as seen in the first photograph on the left, initial blends as seen as the second photograph and an activity with magnet letters used as final consonants.
-Each of the
+On this blog, we last peeked into Maria's Skills Block on 10/11/07.
+This time around she included some of the same activities such as her Good Morning song, a song with the children's names, and the class promise, but today, activities around initial consonant letters and sounds have changed to letter combinations as seen in the first photograph, initial blends as seen in the second photograph and an activity with magnet letters used as final consonants.
+Each of the first two charts is recited with a steady beat with a student leader.

 The 30-minute Skills Block is broken into many quick and fun activities.
 To break down the time requiring the children to sit on the carpet, Maria adds several songs and dances (see photograph to the right) that allow the children to move using a number of different academically-oriented CDs.